 At Brighter Day℠ Law, our TN lawyers have years of experience helping parents understand state guidelines, complete legal paperwork, and prepare for court hearings.
 When you seek help from our Nashville lawyers, we will fight on your behalf to get the results you deserve.
 Call our Nashville, TN law firm at (615) 437-8808 to discuss your legal issue with a caring attorney.

 Frequently Asked Questions Regarding Child Support and Child Support Attorney Services

 There are several ways you can enforce court ordered child support payments.
 Because child support is a court order, failure to follow that court order is contempt.
 Parents who are able and refuse to make court ordered child support payments can be put in jail.
 They can also be fined.
 A parent who takes a non-paying parent to court to enforce a child support order, may also receive any attorney fees and expenses incurred as part of the judgment.
 A non-paying parent’s wages can be garnished and bank accounts can be levied.

 No. As per the guidelines of the IRS, custodial parents do not pay federal taxes on child support payments they receive from a non-custodial parent, and the non-custodial parent is not allowed to deduct those payments from their income.
 This is different from how federal taxes are levied on alimony payments.
 Alimony payments are treated as taxable income by the recipient and are deductible by the payer.
 State taxes, however, may be levied on child support payments, so speak with our child support attorney for a detailed explanation of the rules that apply to your case and your responsibilities.

 Child support payments start accruing as soon as the child’s parents physically separate.
-Support payments can be made privately, via the state, or via any other method to which both parents agree.
+Support payments can be made directly to the other parent, paid through the central receiving unit maintained by the State, or any other method to which both parents agree.